 Wherever you are in the country, everyone occasionally needs to treat themselves in some way, and as far as we’re concerned that nearly always has to include some form of food.
-While your first instinct might be to go for an indulgent dinner or perhaps even a bottomless brunch, we think that afternoon tea can be just as fun, and in a lot of cases better value for money.
+While your first instinct might be to go for an indulgent dinner or perhaps even a bottomless brunch in Leeds, we think that afternoon tea can be just as fun, and in a lot of cases better value for money.
 Plus, how often have you gone for an afternoon tea in your life?
 It stands out as a treat because it's such an occasional affair.

 Now, Leeds is a city full of amazing things to see and do including many fantastic museums and galleries, and plenty of performance venues.
 It’s also home to some of the best restaurants in the whole of Yorkshire as well as numerous fantastic pubs, clubs and bars.
-However, what you might not realise is that when it comes to afternoon tea, Leeds has a whole host of different spots for you to go to and raise your pinky finger at.
+However, what you might not realise is that when it comes to afternoon tea, Leeds has a whole host of different spots for you to go and raise your pinky finger at.
 With everything ranging from cute little tearooms, to luxury hotel bars and even some far more unusual offerings, there’s no doubt that afternoon tea in Leeds is something you should be considering for your next treat.
 Let’s not forget that the North of England is also famous for its brew, so these places all take their tea offerings pretty seriously.

 With so many different options on offer in Leeds, we know that it can be tricky to decide which afternoon tea you should try.
 So, to make things a little easier for you, we have put together a list below of the best afternoon teas in Leeds, with some information on each offering as well as the prices.
 One piece of advice: once you’ve decided on which of these spots you’re going to check out, don’t be tempted to snack beforehand - in our experience most afternoon teas fill you up for days!